-Once your source data is mapped to Cube, Cube uses Dimensions group items such as accounts, departments, regions, products, etc., so you can "slice and dice" across different data sets.
+Once your source data is mapped to Cube, Cube uses Top Level Dimensions (TLD) such as accounts, departments, regions, products, etc., so you can "slice and dice" across different data sets.

 In this article: